Have you been charged with False Imprisonment?

 - The defendant acted without lawful excuse;

 The maximum penalty

-Level 5 imprisonment being a maximum of 10 years (Although the charge itself is not contained in the legislation, the maximum penalty is found at section 320 of the Crimes Act 1958.
+Level 5 imprisonment being a maximum of 10 years.
+Although the charge itself is not contained in the legislation, the maximum penalty is found in section 320 of the Crimes Act 1958.